Mac Maxwell, DVM, MS, Diplomate ACVS

 Dr. Greenfield spends most of his home life with his wife and children while also enjoying a peaceful round of golf.

 Dr. Jenny Miller is a 2007 graduate of Mississippi State University College of Veterinary Medicine.
-Following graduation, she completed a one- and a half-year internship at Mississippi State in diagnostic imaging.
-Upon completion of her internship, she joined Eads Animal Hospital as an associate veterinarian from 2009 to July 2011.
-She then returned to Mississippi State to pursue a residency in diagnostic imaging, which she completed in July 2014.
-During her residency, she also received a master’s degree in veterinary clinical science.
-Her research focus was multi-slice computed tomographic cholangiography, which is a specialized contrast study of the gallbladder and biliary tree.
+Following graduation, she completed an internship at Mississippi State in diagnostic imaging.
+Upon completion of her internship, Dr. Miller joined a general practice for several years.
+She then returned to Mississippi State University to pursue a residency in diagnostic imaging.
+During her residency, she also earned a Master’s Degree in Veterinary Clinical Science.
+Her research focus was on computed tomography of the hepatobiliary system.

 Dr. Miller has extensive training in radiographic and fluoroscopic interpretation, abdominal and cardiac ultrasound, ultrasound-guided techniques, computed tomography (CT), and magnetic resonance imaging (MRI).
 Although she enjoys all imaging modalities, she has a particular interest in ultrasound and CT.

 Dr. Miller grew up in Collierville, TN.
-She and her husband, Nick, reside in East Memphis and have a particularly cool orange tabby named Rufus.
+She and her husband Nick currently reside in East Memphis and have a particularly cool orange tabby named Rufus.
 She is an avid Mississippi State fan and loves football and tailgating season.
+She also enjoys traveling and cooking.

 Jane Ashley Huey, DVM, MS, Diplomate ACVO